 Between Fifth Avenue in Corona del Mar and the county seat in Santa Ana one saw grassy hills, gullies, a small airport and vegetable farms growing peppers, lima beans, sugar beets and strawberries.
-Even in the early 1960s there were wranglers herding cattle just outside the chapel windows of Saint Michael and All Angels parish mission, where Father Ed Allen conducted the first services in September 1961.
+Even in the early 1960s there were wranglers herding cattle just outside the chapel windows of St. Michael and All Angels parish mission, where Father Ed Allen conducted the first services in September 1961.
 Between 1950 and 1960 the population of Newport Beach more than doubled as it was transformed from a summer vacation community into a substantial city.

 In early 1966 Fr.
 Allen announced his appointment as Episcopal chaplain at the new University of California, Irvine.
 The mission council’s search for a new vicar soon brought the Rev’d John Rogers Davis to southern California from Arizona.